akshat231/CurrencyXChange/README.md

 - Utilizes the "currencyapi" to fetch currency data.
 - Animation onHover is implemented using GreenSock GSAP library

+## Demo Link

+App is deployed on Vercel at https://currencyxchange.vercel.app/

 ## Getting Started